pursaa/programming/README.md

-# _Debbie Michel's Portfolio_
+# _Do you like to Program?_

-#### _This is Debbie Michel's portfolio, August 4, 2017_
+#### _This is a webpage to find out what programming language you might like to learn, August 11, 2017_

 #### By _**Debbie Michel**_

 ## Description

-_This website is a portfolio of Debbie Michel, explaining who she is, what her background is, what her hobbies and interest are and links to some of her work._
+_This website is for people to find out what programming language they would like to learn.
+It asks a series of 5 questions and then shows the results from the answers given_

 ## Setup/Installation Requirements

-_go to       and and clone portfolio repository_
+_Create a new branch_
-_Open html file in web browser to see html page_
+_Go to https://github.com/pursaa/programming and and clone programming repository_
-_Open html, js and css files with a code editor and begin editing_ _Or you can go to https://pursaa.github.io/portfolio/ to review page_
+_Open html file in web browser to see the html page_ _Open html, js and css files with a code editor and begin editing_ _Or open the html page in a web browser and see how it works_

 ## Known Bugs